jeticg/Evangelion-Uebersicht-Widget/README.md

 7. Show first 5 of all your mounted volumes in alphabetical order
 8. Show network traffic
 9. Alert on DoNotDisturb mode
+10. Vocal notice on alerts.
+Default is OFF, turn it on by setting config.Voice to true

 Special features
 * Alarm system, triggers when CPU usage is too high or battery drops to below 20% without charging